Your Body was Built to Move

 If strength training, or working your flexibility or balance is more your thing, then pursue activities that help you work on improving those areas of your health.
 A study comparing the effects of aerobic exercise with yoga and tai chi found that all 3 of the exercises provided equal physical benefits but only the yoga and tai chi also improved mood and sleep.
 A published case study showed that salsa dancing can benefit patients with Alzheimer’s disease.

-There are so many other activities you could do too.
-Swimming, biking, golfing, gardening.
-Ride a bike, go paddle boarding, practice Qi gong.
+There are so many other activities you could do too: swim, ride a bike, golf, gardening. go paddle boarding, practice Qi gong.
 The opportunities to move your body and improve your health are endless.
+There are also simple exercises you can work into your daily life that you can even do while brushing your teeth and working around the house.
 Get creative.
 Have fun.
 You can even organize it with a friend or group of friends to help you all keep each other motivated.
 The point is that participating in any physical activity on a regular basis will get you on the path to feeling and looking better, and who doesn’t want that?

 And while exercise is a crucial component of overall health, not all exercises are appropriate for everyone.
 If you have a medical condition, check with your healthcare provider before starting a new exercise routine to make sure it is safe and appropriate.